The future of the Collection

 Hidden Histories of a Million Wartime Women

-re-tell their stories of everyday heroism.
+are helping us fore-tell their stories of everyday heroism.

 Find out more about the Kickstarter campaign